Hersi Aman: Downfall

-Fighting would continue and one of the Sultan's skilled men Warsame had slain 3 of the Baho Sugule and captured the young Jama Amume also known as 'Jama the Mute' a grandson of Sultan Deria Sugule who was from a different branch.
-Upon being spared, during the next clash Jama would mortally wound Warsame and recited this poem victoriously.
+How long it took Jama Ammume to prepare to face the tirelessly Warsame oral history does mention.
+During the next clash Jama would mortally wound Warsame and recited this poem victoriously.
 In it he praises his horse 'Hamar' that performed well that day and speaks about Warsame.
-These poems were recorded by Luigi Robecchi Bricchetti in his 1885 book.
+These poems were recorded by Luigi Robecchi Bricchetti in 1885 in the journal.